lihaoyi/Metascala/readme.md

 An immutable model of the data structures that make up a Java .class file.
 These are an almost direct conversion of the data structures provided by the [ASM Tree API](http://www.geekyarticles.com/2011/10/manipulating-java-class-files-with-asm_13.html), converted to idiomatic, immutable Scala case classes.
 These classes should be purely immutable, and should have no dependency on the rest of Metascala.

 ###[metascala/opcodes](src/main/scala/metascala/opcodes)
 This contains the logic related to [parsing and compiling](src/main/scala/metascala/opcodes/Conversion.scala) the Java bytecode instructions from the default hybrid stack/register format into an [SSA bytecode](src/main/scala/metascala/opcodes/Insn.scala), simplifying it in the process.
-Currently Metascala does not perform any real optimizations on the bytecode apart from linking up class/method names with the relevant classes and methods, but the [SSA](http://en.wikipedia.org/wiki/Static_single_assignment_form) format should make it easier to perform this operations in the future.
+Currently Metascala does not perform any real optimizations on the bytecode apart from linking up class/method names with the relevant classes and methods, but the [SSA](http://en.wikipedia.org/wiki/Static_single_assignment_form) format should make it easier to perform these operations in the future.

 ###[metascala/rt](src/main/scala/metascala/rt)
 Runtime data-structures that make up the JVM: [threads](src/main/scala/metascala/rt/Thread.scala), [classes](src/main/scala/metascala/rt/Cls.scala), [methods](src/main/scala/metascala/rt/Method.scala), [objects and arrays](src/main/scala/metascala/rt/Obj.scala).
 These classes also contain the mutable state associated with these constructs (e.g. static class fields) or Metascala-specific optimizations (e.g. pre-computed [vtables](http://en.wikipedia.org/wiki/Virtual_method_table)).

 ###[metascala/natives](src/main/scala/metascala/natives)
 Trapped methods, or [Bindings](src/main/scala/metascala/Bindings.scala), which when called within the Metascala VM result in some interaction with the Host VM.
-There is a [default](src/main/scala/metascala/Default.scala) implementation of bindings, but it an easily be swapped out for a custom version of Bindings e.g. to redirect filesystem access, or mock out `currentTimeMillis()` with a custom time.
+There is a [default](src/main/scala/metascala/Default.scala) implementation of bindings, but it can easily be swapped out for a custom version of Bindings e.g. to redirect filesystem access, or mock out `currentTimeMillis()` with a custom time.
 All interaction between the code inside the VM and the external world takes place through these Bindings.

 ---------------------------------------------------------